Dedicated to the study and performance of classical and contemporary choral music

 About Choral Art Society of New Jersey

 Choral Art Society of New Jersey is a group of avocational singers dedicated to the study and performance of great choral masterpieces, performing works spanning many centuries and styles.
 Most of the major oratorios, cantatas, and masses of the master composers have been presented during its first 60 years.
-The group’s diverse repertoire includes Mozart's Requiem, Beethoven's Ode to Joy, John Rutter's Requiem and Mass of the Children, and most recently, Bob Chilcott's Circlesong.
+The group’s diverse repertoire includes Mozart's Requiem, Beethoven's Ode to Joy, John Rutter's Requiem and Mass of the Children, Bob Chilcott's Circlesong, and most recently, Martines' Dixit Dominus.

 The chorus is a nonprofit, dues-paying organization.
 Rehearsals are held on Tuesdays at 7:30-10 pm from September to May in the Chapel of The Presbyterian Church in Westfield.
 Prospective singers are welcome to join us as we pursue our mission of learning and presenting the finest choral music.